0diraf/telecom-churn-pred/README.md

 * Examine and pre-process the different datasets containing user characteristics
 * Perform Exploratory Data Analysis (EDA) to uncover any underlying insights in the dataset
 * Build a model that predicts whether or not a user will leave the telecom company's services

+The final model achieves a 95% accuracy score on unseen test data.